 - As of February 2024, most IDF forces have left the Gaza Strip, and Israel is issuing more focused operations.

 - In the north, the terrorist organization Hezbollah is firing rockets at Israeli bases and settlements.
 Due to this, the Upper Galilee and the Golan Heights have been declared a closed military zone, all civilians have been evacuated, and only those who must stay have stayed.

 - In the south, the Houthis are sending once in a while rockets from Yemen to Eilat, but since those rockets travel a long distance, they are shot down by Israel before they get close to the city.

 So, Israel is at war, but how is life away from the frontline?

 People in Israel are trying to get back to their lives, but everyone is still a bit shaken.
 An important thing to understand is that in Israel, people see each other as family, even if you don’t really know one another.
 So, when more than 1,000 people were killed in one day – that was a big shock for us, and even a month later, there are still people who feel in constant grief, pain, and fear of existence.

 Many people are volunteering around the country – sending packages to soldiers, helping the people who were evacuated from the south, and even helping the farmers in the agricultural fields because many foreign workers who used to work there have fled the country.
-So many people are volunteering that many places have stopped their volunteer recruitment.
+So many people have volunteered to help, that many places have stopped their volunteer recruitment.
 There are enough people.

 That’s our life right now in Israel.
 We’re staying strong.